Tian Ruixiang Holdings Ltd (TIRX) Shares Rise Despite Market Challenges

-Tian Ruixiang Holdings Ltd (NASDAQ: TIRX) has experienced a rise in its stock price by 8.72 compared to its previous closing price of 2.18.
-However, the company has seen a gain of 97.50% in its stock price over the last five trading days.
+Tian Ruixiang Holdings Ltd (NASDAQ: TIRX)’s stock price has soared by 9.27 in relation to previous closing price of 2.05.
+Nevertheless, the company has seen a gain of 2.75% in its stock price over the last five trading days.

 Is It Worth Investing in Tian Ruixiang Holdings Ltd (NASDAQ: TIRX) Right Now?